MahChenHan/Assignment2/README.md

 * **Customers**
     * Customers will be able to view a large variety of products, ranging from appliances to clothing.
-    * Customers would be able to earn rewards with certain purchases made.
+    * Customers would be able to earn a free spin when checking out with the chance of winning discounts.
-    *

 ## Features
 ### Existing Features
 - A Logo